devleaks/cockpitdecks-docs/docs/Installation and Usage.md

 ```

 > [!NOTE] All In One
-> You can specify all option or additional package like so:
+> You can specify all options or additional packages like so:
 > ```
-> pip install 'cockpitdecks[streamdeck,loupedeck,xtouchmini] @ git+https://github.com/devleaks/cockpitdecks.git'
+> pip install 'cockpitdecks[weather,streamdeck] @ git+https://github.com/devleaks/cockpitdecks.git'
 > ```

-Valid installable extra are:
+Valid installable extras (between the `[` `]`, comma separated, no space) are:

 | Extra         | Content                                                                                                       |
 | ------------- | ------------------------------------------------------------------------------------------------------------- |